The Incredible Hulk (film): Marketing

-Effort was made to promote the story as having a romance and a physical antagonist, and the title was used for promotional puns (such as 7-Eleven's "Incredible Gulp" slurpees, and "Incredible Dad" themed Father's Day gifts at Kmart).
+Effort was made to promote the story as having a romance and a physical antagonist, and the title was used for promotional puns (such as 7-Eleven's "Incredible Gulp" Slurpees, and "Incredible Dad" themed Father's Day gifts at Kmart).
 Burger King also promoted the film, and General Nutrition Centers used the title character as a role model for strength training.
 Hasbro created the toy line, which they released on May 3, 2008.
 Sega released two tie-in video games on June 5, 2008; a version for consoles and personal computers was developed by Edge of Reality, while a handheld version for the Nintendo DS was developed by Amaze Entertainment.
 The film was promoted in an episode of American Gladiators on June 9, 2008, which was hosted by Hulk Hogan and featured Lou Ferrigno.

-Following the editing dispute between Norton and Leterrier, Universal's Adam Fogleson and Norton planned a promotional tour which would avoid constant media interviews and therefore uncomfortable questions.
-Norton attended the premiere, took part in a Jimmy Kimmel Live! sketch and would also promote the film in Japan.
+Following the editing dispute between Norton and Leterrier, Universal's Adam Fogelson and Norton planned a promotional tour that would avoid constant media interviews and therefore uncomfortable questions.
+Norton attended the premiere, took part in a Jimmy Kimmel Live! sketch, and would also promote the film in Japan.
 However, during the film's release he chose to do charity work in Africa.